mooxphp/moox/README.md

 - TallUI Core
 - TallUI Package Builder

-Add a new package:
+### Add a new package:

 - Create a new package from TallUI Package Builder template
-- Copy contents into one of the subfolder of the monorepo
+- Copy contents into one of the _subfolder of the monorepo
 - Add the package to the monorepo-split-action that fits the folder
 - Add the package to _custom/composer.json-example and composer-tests.json
+- Add the package to the list of packages above
+- Add the package to _app/***/composer.json, if the package is stable

 ## Installation